AlexandreDecan/sismic/docs/execution.rst

-This way, a complete *run* of a statechart can be summarized as an ordered list of :py:class:`~sismic.model.MacroStep` instances, and details of such a run can be obtained using the :py:class:`~sismic.model.MicroStep` list of a :py:class:`~sismic.model.MacroStep`.
+This way, a complete *run* of a statechart can be summarized as an ordered list of :py:class:`~sismic.model.MacroStep` instances, and details can be obtained using the :py:class:`~sismic.model.MicroStep` list of a :py:class:`~sismic.model.MacroStep`.